groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/link-annotations/groupdocs-annotation-java-link-annotations/_index.md

 }
 ```

-You can then expose this method via a controller endpoint, allowing clients to request link annotations on the fly.
+You can then map the service method to a controller endpoint, returning a success response once the annotation is applied.

-## Resource Management Best Practices
+## How should I manage resources in a Spring Boot application?

-Use try‑with‑resources to ensure the `Annotator` is closed automatically:
+Leverage Java’s try‑with‑resources statement so the `Annotator` is automatically closed after the operation completes, preventing memory leaks in long‑running services.
+This pattern ensures that native resources are released promptly, even when exceptions occur during annotation processing.
+Combine it with Spring’s `@PreDestroy` hook for beans that hold long‑lived annotator instances.

 ```java
 try (Annotator annotator = new Annotator(inputPath)) {